-Sample Background generated for Client during Live Pilot Project.
+Sample background generated for client.
 The scene depicted a couple at the beach.

 The as-is workflow.